 A: Your proxy is being solicited by the Board.
 PECO is paying the cost of solicitation.
 Proxies may be solicited personally, by telephone, electronically via the internet, or by mail.
-We have hired Broadridge Financial Solutions, Inc., a proxy solicitation firm, to assist us in ministerial matters in connection with the distribution of proxy materials and the solicitation of proxies and we will pay them a fee estimated to be \$1,00,000.
+We have hired Broadridge Financial Solutions, Inc., a proxy solicitation firm, to assist us in the distribution of proxy materials and the solicitation of proxies and we will pay them a fee estimated of \$1,000,000.
 In accordance with the regulations of the U.S. Securities and Exchange Commission (the "SEC"), we also will reimburse brokerage firms and other custodians, nominees, and fiduciaries for their reasonable out-of-pocket expenses incurred in forwarding proxy and solicitation materials to beneficial owners of our common stock.

-O: What constitutes a "quorum"?
+Q: What constitutes a "quorum"?